Difference Between Ohms and Watts

 Main Differences Between Ohms and Watts

-1. Ohms is a measurement unit that helps in calculate electrical resistance, where Watts is a unit of measurement that help out to measure Potentiality.
+1. Ohms is a measurement unit that helps in calculating electrical resistance, whereas Watts is a unit of measurement that help out to measure Potentiality.

 2. The unit of Ohms deals with Current, Voltage and Resistance.
-In Contrast, Watt’s deal with Current, Voltage and Power.
+In Contrast, Watt deals with Current, Voltage and Power.

 4. Both the Ohms and Watts are SI units.
 Ohms law defines that the Volts had divided by Amperes.
-On the other hand, Watts law defines the Volts had multiplied by the Amperes.
+On the other hand, Watts’s law defines the Volts had multiplied by the Amperes.

-5. Two units of Ohms produce the output power of 550 Watts, where One Watt combines with 5 Volts and produce 2 Amperes of Current.
+5. Two units of Ohms produce the output power of 550 Watts, whereas One Watt combines with 5 Volts and produces 2 Amperes of Current.

 Difference Between Ohms and Watts